Senior Lecturer/Associate Professor at Department of Cell and Molecular Biology, Molecular Evolution

 The overall goal of our research is to understand how different evolutionary processes acting on the genomic level have changed, and still are changing, the biology of microbial eukaryotes.
 We focus on diplomonads, a peculiar group with the genetic material divided into two separate nuclei in the cell.
 Knowledge from our research gives a deeper understanding of the origin and evolution of parasites, and the role of eukaryotic microbes in natural environments.

-The group diplomonads both contains parasites which, for example, infect humans (e.g. Giardia lamblia) and fish (e.g. Spironucleus salmonicida), but also species that do not cause disease in the host, and free-living species.
+The group diplomonads both contains parasites which, for example, infect humans (e.g. Giardia lamblia) and fish (e.g. Spironucleus salmonicida), but also species that do not cause disease in the host, and free-living species such as Trepomonas and Hexamita inflata.
 We have shown that diplomonads have adapted to oxygen-poor environments by acquisition of genetic material from other organisms.
-We have also demonstrated the presence of hydrogenosomes, hydrogen-producing organelles, in some diplomonads.
+We have also demonstrated the presence of hydrogenosomes, hydrogen-producing organelles, in some diplomonads and that the free-living diplomonads have evolved from organisms that were dependent on a host organism.
+Horizontal gene transfer from the bacteria taken up as food by the eukaryote has contributed to the adaptation to a life outside the host organism.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.